 With media such as graded stone, leca, pumice and akadama it is necessary to tamp them down a little and as they are graded they will not compact.
 What you use to tamp down can be your hands, a piece of wood, or if you have one; the flat spatula on the other end of a rake or tweezers.

 Quite simply the spatula will just help you to press your new growing media down to help it settle.
 It also creates a level surface.
 I admit that I largely use my hands for the bigger containers but the spatula comes in very handy for complex areas around roots or when working on smaller trees.

 I also find the spatula useful when gathering moss and applying moss.

-Once you have completed filling your container with new growing media and have tamped it down you will need to water the tree properly.
-It is always advisable to work with essentially dry growing media as in this state it will fill gaps easier as it flows better.
+Once you have completed filling your container with new growing media and have tamped it down you will need to water the tree thoroughly.
+It is always advisable to work with practically dry growing media as in this state it will fill gaps easier as it flows better.
 Wet media sticks to itself and carries a much higher risk of breaking roots, especially the thinner more delicate ones.

 Image caption.
 When you water use a fine spray and water thoroughly till water pours through the drainage holes.